Speaker McCarthy directs a House panel to open an impeachment inquiry into President Biden | News Channel 3-12

 “That’s why today I am directing our House committee to open a formal impeachment inquiry into President Joe Biden,” he said.

-The announcement comes as the Republican leader faces mounting pressure from his right flank to take action against Biden while he also is struggling to pass legislation needed to avoid a federal government shutdown at the end of the month.
+The announcement comes as the Republican leader faces mounting pressure from his right flank to take action against Biden or risk being ousted from his leadership job — while he also is struggling to pass legislation needed to avoid a federal government shutdown at the end of the month.

+McCarthy is launching the inquiry on his own, without a House vote, as he may not not have enough support from his slim GOP majority.
+Some Republicans have panned the effort as unwarranted, not seeing evidence that reaches the Constitution’s bar of “high crimes and misdemeanors.”

 Government funding is to run out on Sept.
 30, which is the end of the federal fiscal year, and Congress must pass new funding bills or risk a shutdown and the interruption of government services.